ChronicMechatronic/Stepper-motor-benchmarking/README.md

  - HANPOSE 17HS4401
  - WANTAI MOTOR 42BYGHW609-1

-For information about my test procedure, watch the full video on my YouTube channel:
+For information about my test procedure and how to interpret the data, watch the [full video](https://www.youtube.com/watch?v=Vqqj7FCdkGw) on my YouTube channel